FuelLabs/fuel-indexer/docs/src/getting-started/configuration.md

 # Indexer Configuration

-Below you will find a list of CLI configuration options that can be used to configure either the Fuel indexer service, the standalone Fuel indexer GraphQL API service, or both.
-For those who prefer using a configuration file, you can [checkout the default service configuration file](https://github.com/FuelLabs/fuel-indexer/blob/master/config.yaml), which also shows the default values used for these configuration options.
+- Below you will find a list of CLI configuration options that can be used to configure either the Fuel indexer service, the standalone Fuel indexer GraphQL API service, or both.
+- For those who prefer using a configuration file, you can checkout the [default service configuration file](https://github.com/FuelLabs/fuel-indexer/blob/master/config.yaml), which also shows the default values used for these configuration options.

-## Usage:
+## Usage

-Using the main Fuel indexer service binary via cargo.
+### Using the `fuel-indexer` binary

-`cargo run --bin fuel-indexer -- [options]`
+`./fuel-indexer [options]`

-Using the standalone GraphQL API server via cargo.
+### Using the `fuel-indexer-api-server` binary

-`cargo run --bin fuel-indexer-api-server -- [options]`
+`./fuel-indexer-api-server [options]`

-### Options:
+### Options

 `-c` `--config`